-, a leading source of box office data, the 2018 movie summer is indeed one of the most lucrative ones since the turn of the century.
-As of July 10, domestic movie theaters had earned $2.66 billion during this year's summer season (which traditionally begins on the first Friday in May and ends on Labor Day).
-That’s the third biggest haul at this point of the season since the year 2000.
-However, it doesn’t take inflation into account.
-When adjusting past years’ results to 2018 ticket prices, things look entirely different and the third-best summer since 2000 turns into the fourth-worst summer of the 21st century.
+According to Box Office Mojo, a leading source of box office data, the 2018 movie summer has indeed been one of the most lucrative ones since the turn of the century.
+According to the site, domestic movie theaters earned $4.4 billion during this year's summer season (which traditionally begins on the first Friday in May and ends on Labor Day).
+That’s the fifth biggest summer haul since the turn of the century, but there's one caveat: it doesn’t take ticket price inflation into account.
+When adjusting past years’ results to 2018 ticket prices, things look entirely different and the fifth best summer since 2000 turns into the second worst summer of the 21st century.

 Please note that this is not meant to dispute the fact that the movie industry is having a decent year and arguably a better summer.
 It is only meant as a reminder that headlines involving any sort of box office record should be taken with a grain of salt, because factors such as changing ticket prices can affect the outcome in a major way.

 The Statista "Chart of the Day", made available

 under the Creative Commons License CC BY-ND 3.0, may be used

 and displayed without charge by all commercial and

 non-commercial websites.
 Use is, however, only permitted with

 proper attribution to Statista.
 When publishing one of these graphics,